tonyliang19/biof501-project/README.md

 ```

-Above is the workflow steps overview of how from raw fastq files, we get to count matrix through list of bioinformatics tools (see [reference](#reference)) with these steps:
+Above is the workflow steps overview of how from raw fastq files, we get to count matrix through list of bioinformatics tools (see [tools reference](tools-citations.md)) with these steps:

 1. Given a pair of fastq reads of sequencing files, check their qualities through **FastQC** and remove low quality reads with **Trim Galore**
 2. At the same time, reference genome and its annotation are downloaded from the internet, the `genome` is a parameter of the pipeline, which can be any other url pointing to a homo-sapiens genome.